mbleron/ExcelTable/README.md

 * `p_cols` : Column list (see [specs](#columns-syntax-specification) below)
 * `p_range` : Excel-like range expression that defines the table boundaries in the worksheet (see [specs](#range-syntax-specification) below)
 * `p_method` : Read method - `DOM_READ` (0) the default, or `STREAM_READ` (1)
+* `p_password` : Optional - password used to encrypt the Excel document

 New in version 1.2